VitorAguiar/forensicstr/README.md

 	N: number of individuals
 	Observed Heterozygosity
 	Expected Heterozygosity
-	The moment estimator of the Inbreeding Coefficient Matching Probability
+	The moment estimate of the Inbreeding Coefficient Matching Probability
 	Power of Exclusion
 	Power of Discrimination